AbbieEnders/DisasterResponsePipelineUdacity/README.md

 # Disaster Response Pipeline Project

+## Project Overview:
+A NLP machine learning model classifies messages to determine their relevance to disasters based on labeled data from Appen.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.